-- Explore alternatives to restrictions on high total dissolved solids discharges to sewer systems and variable salinity water courses (e.g., Ballona Creek or Dominguez Channel), including measures to allow for salt cleanup projects and recover treatment costs for unavoidable salinity discharges (e.g., a salt surcharge). - 4.2 Explore development of regional conveyance for concentrates, including co-location of concentrate pipelines with regional recycled water conveyance pipelines, considering treatment, discharge permitting, and actual costs. - Collaborate across water supply, groundwater cleanup, and recycled water programs to work with regulatory agencies on concentrate management permitting and regulations, across all areas of Los Angeles County.
+- Explore alternatives to restrictions on high total dissolved solids discharges to sewer systems and variable salinity water courses (e.g., Ballona Creek or Dominguez Channel), including measures to allow for salt cleanup projects and recover treatment costs for unavoidable salinity discharges (e.g., a salt surcharge). - 4.2 Explore development of regional conveyance for concentrates, including co-location of concentrate pipelines with regional recycled water conveyance pipelines, considering treatment, discharge permitting, and actual costs.

+Collaborate across water supply, groundwater cleanup, and recycled water programs to work with regulatory agencies on concentrate management permitting and regulations, across all areas of Los Angeles County.

-Managing salt on a regional level, which is being done through Salt and Nutrient Management Planning efforts, will increase our ability to maximize recycled water for regional use and support the target to increase local supply sources by 580,000 AFY.
+Managing salt on a regional level will increase our ability to maximize recycled water for regional use and support the target to increase local supply sources by 580,000 AFY.

-Higher salinity levels in water is a result of industrial processing, groundwater cleanups, desalters, and purified water concentrate.
+Unnatural salinity in water is produced from industrial processing, groundwater cleanups, desalters, and purified water concentrate.
 Excessive salt limits a supply's beneficial use and can interfere with the operations of water and wastewater treatment plants.
-Concentrate, a byproduct of the advanced water treatment of groundwater and wastewater, is a commonly overlooked component of recycled water projects that can have significant ecological consequences and should be specifically considered for the planned expansion of regional recycled water programs in Los Angeles County.
+Concentrate, a byproduct of the advanced water treatment of wastewater, is a commonly overlooked component of recycled water projects that can have significant ecological consequences and should be specifically considered for the planned expansion of regional recycled water programs in Los Angeles County.